Pawandeep16/DailyBlog/Readme.md

 **Date : 16-April-2022**

 ## Fetching data from another doctype in doctype
-Today we  were trying to fetch the fields in the souvenir doctype from other doctypes .we were able to fetch branch name (username) etc. After that we were trying to migrate the souvenir doctype. but  not able to do it on my local erpnext as we are getting an error related to supervisor. we were trying to create an app named souvenir so that one can easily fork it from my repository but we are getting error so vishal created an app named souvenir on his local erpnext and added it to his github and wetried to fork it from his repository again we were getting error related to souvenir.
+Today we  were trying to fetch the fields in the souvenir doctype from other doctypes .we were able to fetch branch name (username) etc. After that we were trying to migrate the souvenir doctype. but  not able to do it on my local ERPGuru as we are getting an error related to supervisor. we were trying to create an app named souvenir so that one can easily fork it from my repository but we are getting error so vishal created an app named souvenir on his local ERPGuru and added it to his github and wetried to fork it from his repository again we were getting error related to souvenir.

 **Date : 18-April-2022**

-## Error On local erpnext
+## Error On local ERPGuru
 Today we were continuously getting error ;) related to supervisor vishal and I was trying to resolve this issue but after applying solutions for this error we were getting new errors so we uninstalled the local bench then reinstalled it on our local system.
 After this I created a new app named Souvenir_Form then installed it on site.
 Then I have created a new doctype named Souvenir and a web form named souvenir on my local system.